Historic lordships titles go on sale

 Robert Smith, who is organising the sale, said the titles confer no privileges apart from the "golden glow of calling yourself lord of the manor".

-Mr Smith, who is also chairman of the Manorial Society, said there was always overseas interest in buying titles.
+Mr Smith, who runs the Manorial Society of Great Britain, said there was always overseas interest in buying titles.

 More on this and other West Yorkshire stories